SubjectsSubjects(version: 983)

 • Students have 3 attempts at the exam.
 Once registered for an attempt, students must attend.
 If a student fails to attend without a prior excuse, they will lose that attempt.

-• The exam is an oral exam covering all four subjects (anatomy, histology and embryology, physiology, and biochemistry).
+• The exam is an oral exam covering all taught fields (anatomy, histology and embryology, physiology, and biochemistry).
 Students are expected to independently present their knowledge and answer questions on two topics that they will randomly select by blindly picking 1 question/topic from each of the following sets:

 1. Bone